-Revenues for the District's governmental funds were \$40,422,432 while total expenses were \$40,798,866 yielding a decrease of \$376,434 before other financing sources of \$2,646.
+Revenues for the District's governmental funds were \$37,596,414 while total expenses were \$36,439,358 yielding an increase of \$1,157,056 before other financing sources of (\$798,061) resulting in an overall increase of \$358,995.
 During the 2022-23 school year, the District requested an advance to their Basic Education Funding to have a cash flow to support two payroll periods.
 These advances were deducted from our December 2023 final subsidy payment.
-It should be noted that the district has requested an advance on its 2023-2024 BEF in August, 2023 for payroll due to the state budget not being passed on time.
+It should be noted that the district requested an advance on its 2023-2024 BEF in August, 2023 for payroll due to the state budget not being passed on time.
 This advance was then deducted from our October BEF subsidy.
 Our football field replacement cost was divided over four years of payment.
 The first two years were secured with a donation.
 2021-22 was the first year the district made its first installment payment for this replacement.
 2022-23 will be the second and final payment for the field replacement from the general fund.
-The School Board Members voted to use the General Fund to pay for the QZAB (elementary project), the ESCO (MS/HS energy savings), and the ESCO (district wide energy savings) Bonds due to a diminishing Capital Reserve Fund.
+The School Board Members voted to use the General Fund to pay for the QZAB (elementary project), the ESCO (MS/HS energy savings), and the ESCO(district wide energy savings) Bonds due to a diminishing Capital Reserve Fund.
 Due to the condition of the Track, the board has sought proposals for its replacement.
 The Board has transferred funds from the general fund that were allocated for capital projects into the capital reserve to offset the cost of the Track replacement.
 The Board and administration are actively seeking grants and donors to support this project.
+A campaign is in process by the Shamokin Area Education Foundation to offset this cost.
+At this time only \$25,000 is estimated to have been donated.